 During the 2011 drilling program, the Company completed 31 diamond drill holes in 5 sections, totalling 6,387 metres, covering an area of taconite iron mineralization that is approximately 6.5 kilometres long and between 1.5 kilometres and 3.2 kilometres wide, located on the Full Moon iron deposit in the eastern part of Rainy Lake area.
-The thickness of the iron bed varies from 120 metres to 340 metres, grading at 27.9%-31.2% FeT.
-Preliminary drilling indicated that the iron formation at the Full Moon iron deposit is generally flat bedded, 5 degrees-10 degrees, with iron beds that are frequently stacked due to thrust faulting increasing the overall thickness up to 340 metres.
+The thickness of the iron bed varies from 120 metres to 340 metres, grading at 27.9%-31.2% TFe Preliminary drilling indicated that the iron formation at the Full Moon iron deposit is generally flat bedded, 5 degrees-10 degrees, with iron beds that are frequently stacked due to thrust faulting increasing the overall thickness up to 340 metres.

 During the 2012 drilling program, the Company completed 116 holes with a total of 24,555 metres, covering whole taconite iron mineralization area, about 10.5 kilometres long along the strike and 2.0-3.5 kilometres wide at eastern part of Rainy Lake area.
-At the same time, a bulk sample for metallurgical testworks was collected from 4 HQ sized drill holes.
-The metallurgical testworks on the bulk sample are now being processed by COREM for grinding, liberation and recovery tests.
+At the same time, a bulk sample for metallurgical testwork was collected from 4 HQ sized drill holes and processed by COREM for grinding, liberation and recovery tests.